MrcSnm/redub/README.md

 ### Legend
 - api -> Can be freely be imported from any module
-- module -> Needs to be isolated as muhc as possible from each module.
+- module -> Needs to be isolated as much as possible from each module.
 If one needs to communicate with other, a bridge/api may be created after the initial idea

 ### How it works
 Here are described the modules which do most of the work if someone wants to contribute.